-A District Attorney (DA) is the prosecuting officer of a criminal case (i.e., the official who represents the government in the prosecution of criminal offenses).
-DAs have a number of important tasks including reading police reports, deciding whether or not to charge a person with a criminal offense, litigating cases in a courtroom, conducting jury trials, recommending sentences, and even writing appellate briefs.
-On top of all of this, many DAs find themselves reaching out to their communities to conduct seminars to help educate the public on matters such a crime prevention, victim assistance, and more.
+A District Attorney (D.A.) is the prosecuting officer of a criminal case, filing charges on behalf of the state within their district (typically one or more counties).
+Prosecutors have a number of important tasks including reading police reports, deciding whether to charge a person with a criminal offense, litigating cases in court, conducting jury trials, recommending sentences, and even writing appellate briefs.
+On top of all of this, many D.A.s find themselves reaching out to their communities to conduct seminars to help educate the public on matters such a crime prevention, victim assistance, and more.

 Arrested in West Virginia?
-Get a Free Criminal Case Review
+Get Professional Legal Help Today

 Getting arrested and charged with a crime can be a devastating and scary experience.
-While you may not be charged with the crime of the century, you can still be on hook for a huge penalty, depending on whether you've been accused of a misdemeanor or felony.
-Learn more about your case and any possible defenses with a free case evaluation from a West Virginia criminal defense attorney today.
+While you may not be charged with the crime of the century, you can still be on hook for a serious penalty, depending on whether you've been accused of a misdemeanor or felony.
+Learn more about your case and any possible defenses by meeting with an experienced West Virginia defense attorney.